COSIMA/ocean-ic/README.md

 # Use

-Download ORAS4 or GODAS reanalysis dataset, links can be found here:
+Download ORAS4 or GODAS reanalysis dataset, data can be found here:

 - GODAS: http://www.esrl.noaa.gov/psd/data/gridded/data.godas.html
-- ORAS4: ftp://ftp.icdc.zmaw.de/EASYInit/ORA-S4/
+- ORAS4: ftp://ftp.icdc.zmaw.de/EASYInit/ORA-S4/monthly_orca1/

+For ORAS4 it is also necessary to download the grid definition file at:

+- ftp://ftp.icdc.zmaw.de/EASYInit/ORA-S4/orca1_coordinates/

-The horizontal and vertical model grid definitions as well as the land-sea mask are also needed, in the case or ORAS4 this is a separate file, for GODAS it is contained within the data file.
+In addition the horizontal and vertical model grid definitions and land-sea mask are also needed.
+These should be a part of your model installation.

 Example command regridding GODAS reanalysis to MOM:
 ```